The RESOURCE Project in the Sahelian Wetlands

 The RESOURCE Project "Strengthening Expertise in South Sahara on Birds and their Rational Use for Communities and their Environment" aims to improve the sustainable use of natural resources, particularly waterbirds, in the wetlands of Egypt, Mali, Senegal, Sudan and Chad.
 The activities, coordinated by FAO, are implemented by technical partners recognized for their expertise, in collaboration with national authorities and local wildlife institutions.

-- Supported efforts to prevent, monitor and combat invasive aquatic plants in the Senegal Delta, including a large-scale participatory Lotus eradication campaign;
+- The RESSOURCE Project is supporting efforts to prevent, monitor and combat invasive aquatic plants in the Senegal Delta, including a large-scale participatory Lotus eradication campaign.

 - The RESSOURCE Project supports communities in conserving wetlands and waterbirds though the production of flour from white water lilies in the Senegal River delta (watch video here).